nayana487/intro-html-css/README.md

 Remember: *If you write HTML perfectly, you'll never need to touch it once you start writing CSS.*

-## The Power of CSS (5 min / 10:00)
+## The Power of CSS

-To start this lesson, I want to mosey on over to my favorite website, [Twitter.com/GA_DC](https://twitter.com/GA_DC).
+Let's mosey on over to my favorite website, [Twitter.com/GA_DC](https://twitter.com/GA_DC).
 It's pretty great.
 It's pretty fancy.
 But what would it be without CSS?
 Take 1 minute to talk with the people around you about how this wonder of the modern web would look different without CSS, and how that would impact your interactive with the site.

-> ST-WG: Share some ideas, then mute the stylesheets in Dev Tools and discuss anything surprising.

 CSS is powerful.
 There is such a wide breadth of things to learn about CSS and honestly, you could probably teach a whole 12 weeks just its capabilities, nuances, and subtleties.
 So, the goal of this class isn't to do a rundown of every possible CSS selector, but to have you guys walk away with a solid foundation in how to approach the task of styling your sites.
-As you use it consistently you realize that, while sometimes [frustrating]( http://gph.is/1heneJM?tc=1), CSS provides a powerful toolkit for making your UI more usuable, marketable, and generally awesome!
+As you use it consistently you realize that, while sometimes [frustrating]( http://gph.is/1heneJM?tc=1), CSS provides a powerful toolkit for making your UI more usable, marketable, and generally awesome!

-## In-line vs head vs stylesheets (20 min / 10:05)
+## In-line vs head vs stylesheets

 At the crux of it all, the primary concept of CSS is to select an HTML element and then do something to it. ie. I want to take the body element, and I want to apply a background color to it.